zhangquan-ut/Lomax-delegate-racing-for-survival-analysis-with-competing-risks/README.md

 # Lomax-delegate-racing-for-survival-analysis-with-competing-risks
 Demo code and data for the corresponding NIPS 2018 paper.

-The MAP estimation by pytorch is provided.
+The MAP estimations by pytorch for the synthetic datasets are provided.
 See MAP_pytorch.py for detail.

 The R code of Gibbs sampler for Lomax delegate racing survival analysis with competing risks has been tested on R version 3.4.3 on Ubuntu 16.04.
 Follow the steps below for analysis of the synthetic data sets.